-Inner-city kids who live in homes where there are cockroaches have significantly higher levels of the Immunoglobulin E (IgE) antibody that causes shrimp allergy, according to a study in the October issue of the Journal of Allergy and Clinical Immunology.
+Inner-city kids who live in homes where there are cockroaches have significantly higher levels of the Immunoglobulin E (IgE) antibody that causes shrimp allergy, according to a study published in the October 2011 issue of the Journal of Allergy and Clinical Immunology.

-Researchers at New York’s Mount Sinai School of Medicine examined blood samples of asthmatic children from seven inner-city areas across the United States.
+Researchers at New York’s Mount Sinai School of Medicine examined blood samples of children with asthma from seven inner-city areas across the United States.

-There was not a high correlation between dust mite exposure and shrimp IgE levels.
+However, there was not a high correlation between dust mite exposure and shrimp IgE levels.